Newcastle and North Shields Railway: Legacy

-The Newcastle & Berwick Railway was absorbed by the York, Newcastle & Berwick Railway, and this became part of the North Eastern Railway in 1854.
+The Newcastle and Berwick Railway was absorbed by the York, Newcastle and Berwick Railway, and this became part of the North Eastern Railway in 1854.
 The temporary terminus in Newcastle was replaced by Newcastle Central station in 1850.
-A 10 km loop via Walker, known as the Riverside Branch, was opened in 1879 and a through station (now Tynemouth Metro station) replaced the original N&NSR terminus, linking with the Blyth & Tyne Railway, in 1882.
+A 10 km loop via Walker, known as the Riverside Branch, was opened in 1879 and a through station (now Tynemouth Metro station) replaced the original N&NSR terminus, linking with the Blyth and Tyne Railway, in 1882.
 The line was electrified as part of the Tyneside Electrics programme, the new trains running in passenger service from 1904.

 The line today

 Services were withdrawn from the Riverside branch on 23 July 1973 and it now has been converted into a footpath and cycle-path known as Hadrian's Way, forming part of both the C2C cycle route (National Cycle Network route 72) and the Hadrian's Wall National Trail.

 In 1982 almost all of the main route (from a point just east of Heaton to Tynemouth and beyond) was converted to form part of the Tyne and Wear Metro Yellow line.